Life Insurance with Erythema Multiforme (Recovered).

 Can I qualify for life insurance if I have been diagnosed with Erythema Multiforme?

 Yes, individuals can and often will be able to qualify for a traditional term or whole life insurance policy after they have been diagnosed with Erythema Multiforme.
-In fact, they may even be able to qualify for a Preferred Plus rate!
+In fact, they may even be able to qualify for a no exam life insurance policy at a Preferred Plus rate!

 The problem is…